-Energy limitation will be by an energy limiter or by a motor run limit related to measured power.
+Energy limitation will be by an energy limiter.

-- a) For models with energy limiters.
 The allowed energy amount starts to be calculated with the release of the start button and finishes when the ESC has stopped supplying energy to the motor.
 The energy limiter has to calculate the energy consumed in real time.
-After coming to the end of the limited energy supply, the motor(s) must stop irreversibly. - For energy limit verification, a SET is to be connected to the model to allow measurements to confirm the energy used between the release of the start button and until the ESC has stopped supplying energy to the motor.
+After coming to the end of the limited energy supply, the motor(s) must stop irreversibly.

+For energy limit verification, a SET is to be connected to the model to allow measurements to confirm the energy used between the release of the start button and until the ESC has stopped supplying energy to the motor.
 To synchronise the time of release of the start button the model must include a cable connected in parallel with the start button and terminated with a 2-pin, 2.54mm pitch female connector.
-The SET must store and display energy or store the time and power data. - b) For models without energy limiters the motor run will be controlled by a timer.
-The motor run is calculated as the allowed energy divided by the measured power and rounded down to the nearest whole second below.
-After the motor has reached full power, the power is measured with a Wattmeter at a time equal to half the planned motor run.
-A fully charged battery (4.2V per cell for lithium, 1.2V for NiMH) should be used for the power measurement.
-The calculated motor run should be clearly marked on the model.
-The motor run will be timed statically on the ground by timing from the start button release to the motor cut-off.
-The motor run will not be timed in flight.
+The SET must store and display energy amount used and motor run time.